-- To provide accurate and complete information to the best of your ability. - To report changes in your condition, living arrangements, and financial/insurance status. - To report whether or not you understand a suggested course of action and what is expected of you.

-- To follow the treatment plan agreed upon by you and your service provider. - To ask questions and discuss concerns regarding your treatment as they arise. - To keep appointments regularly and to call and cancel any appointments you cannot keep at least 24-hours in advance.
-Failure to keep appointments regularly may lead to your case being closed and you will no longer be a client of Directions for Living.
-If your case is closed, you will have to re-apply for services. - To accept any consequences that result from refusing treatment or not following the service provider's instructions. - To pay fees as promptly as possible.
-When there are difficulties meeting this responsibility, you can make arrangements with your service provider or a representative from the reimbursement department to pay as soon as possible.
-Failure to make arrangements for payment may lead to your case being closed. - To treat all other people in the facility with courtesy and respect. - To refrain from attending appointments when actively infectious or contagious and seek appropriate medical treatment before returning for services. - To permit the Department of Children and Families, Juvenile Welfare Board, Central Florida Behavioral Health Network and other funding sources to review the information regarding your treatment or services if the help pay for your treatment or services provided by Directions for Living. - To follow the facility rules regarding conduct as follows: - Avoid being violent or threatening to staff, visitors, or other clients.
-You can be denied services if you become violent or threatening, or destroy property which does not belong to you.
-If you become violent, our staff may use crisis intervention techniques to protect you, themselves, others, and/or property. - Do not bring unauthorized weapons into the building.
-If it is discovered that you have an unauthorized weapon, you will be required to leave immediately, and we will inform a law enforcement agency in the event of any threatening behavior. - Avoid bringing any illegal substance in or around our property.
-If it is discovered that you have an illegal substance with you, you will be required to leave immediately and we may inform a law enforcement agency. - Avoid exposing staff, visitors or other clients to contagious diseases or conditions such as lice, scabies, active tuberculosis, infectious hepatitis, or other contagious diseases.
-Services can be refused to anyone who has, or claims to have, a currently contagious disease or condition until appropriate medical attention has been initiated and the physical condition is no longer contagious. - Directions for Living is a smoke-free environment.
-The designated smoking area for Directions' guests is under the oak tree in front of the Clearwater location.
-A bench area at the side of the parking lot at the Largo facility is designated as the smoking area. - Wear appropriate clothing when in or around our buildings
+- To provide accurate and complete information to the best of your ability. - To report changes in your condition, living arrangements, and financial/insurance status. - To report whether or not you understand a suggested course of action and what is expected of you. - To follow the treatment plan agreed upon by you and your service provider. - To ask questions and discuss concerns regarding your treatment as they arise. - To keep appointments regularly and to call and cancel any appointments you cannot keep at least 24-hours in advance.
+Failure to keep appointments regularly may lead to your case being closed and being discharged as a client of Directions for Living.
+If your case is closed, you will have to re-apply for services. - To accept any outcomes that result from refusing treatment or not following the service provider's instructions. - To pay fees as promptly as possible.
+When there are difficulties meeting this responsibility, you can make arrangements with your service provider or a representative from the billing department to pay as soon as possible.
+Failure to make arrangements for payment may lead to your case being closed. - To treat all other people in the facility with courtesy and respect. - To refrain from attending appointments when actively infectious or contagious and seek appropriate medical treatment before returning for services. - To permit the Department of Children and Families, Juvenile Welfare Board, Central Florida Behavioral Health Network and other funding sources to review the information regarding your treatment or services if they help pay for your treatment or services provided by Directions for Living. - To follow the facility rules regarding conduct as follows: - Avoid being violent or threatening to team members, visitors, or other clients.
+You will be denied services if you become violent or threatening, or destroy property which does not belong to you.
+If you become violent, our team members may use crisis intervention techniques to protect you, themselves, others, and/or property. - o Do not bring weapons of any kind into a Directions for Living facility.
+If it is discovered that you have a weapon, you will be required to leave immediately, and we will inform a law enforcement agency in the event of any threatening behavior. - o Avoid bringing any illegal substance in or around Directions for Living property.
+If it is discovered that you have an illegal substance with you, you will be required to leave immediately and we may inform a law enforcement agency, as needed. - Avoid exposing team members, visitors or other clients to contagious diseases or conditions such as lice, scabies, active tuberculosis, infectious hepatitis, or other contagious diseases.
+Services can be refused to anyone who has, or claims to have, a currently contagious disease or condition until appropriate medical attention has been initiated and the physical condition is no longer contagious. - o Directions for Living is a smoke-free environment.
+There is a designated smoking area for